dedis/popstellar/docs/messageData.md

 }
 ```

-After validating the removal of the chirp, the organizer’s server propagates the above message
+After validating the chirp, the organizer’s server propagates the above message
-on the channel it is meant for (like usual) but it also creates the following message and sends
+on the channel it is meant for (like usual) and a universal chirp channel ("/root/lao_id/social/chirps").
-it to a universal chirp channel ("/root/lao_id/social/chirps"):
+It also creates the following message and sends it to the universal chirp channel ("/root/lao_id/social/chirps"):

 <details>
 <summary>